sourceduty/VMN/README.md

 ![Network](https://github.com/user-attachments/assets/59cd5100-957c-43ed-b73d-542d0338750b)

-> Virtual networks of virtual machines that emulate the functionality of a physical or digital networks.
+> Virtual networks of virtual machines that emulate the functionality of physical or digital networks.
 #

 [VMN](https://chatgpt.com/g/g-weOhe7w39-virtual-machine-network) is designed to assist users with the intricacies of virtualized environments, specifically focusing on virtual machines (VMs) and virtual machine networks (VMNs).
 VMs are isolated computing environments created through virtualization technology, running on a physical host while operating as independent computers with dedicated resources such as CPU, memory, and storage.
 In this capacity, the GPT provides detailed information on the configuration, management, and optimization of VMs, as well as addressing questions related to testing software, deploying applications in various environments, and leveraging VMs to maximize resource utilization.